Michedev/DDPMs-Pytorch/readme.md

 Use the labels for __Diffusion Guidance__, as in "_Classifier-free Diffusion Guidance_" with the following command

     anaconda-project run train model=unet_class_conditioned noise_steps=1000

+# Anaconda-project
+## mac-os lock file

+1. Remove cudatoolkit from _anaconda-project.yml_ file at the bottom of the file, under `env_specs -> default -> packages`
+2. Decomment `- osx-64`  under `env_specs -> default -> platforms`
+3. Delete _anaconda-project-lock.yml_ file
+4. Run `anaconda-project prepare` to generate the new lock file

+## CPU-only environment

+To have an alternative a PyTorch CPU-only environment, de-comment the following lines at the bottom of _anaconda-project.yml_

+    #  pytorch-cpu:
+    #    packages:
+    #    - cpuonly
+    #    channels:
+    #    - pytorch
+    #    platforms:
+    #    - linux-64
+    #    - win-64